albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 The **functional local best** is a solution composed of design variables taken from multiple particle personal bests selected according to this:

-* For each j-th design var, a random number is generated and compare with a threshold
+* For each *j*-th design var, a random number is generated and compare with a threshold
-  * if it's higher, then it's copied from the personal best of the i-th particle
+  * if it's higher, then it's copied from the personal best of the *i*-th particle
-  * If it's lower, then two particles (≠i) are randomly selected from the swarm and the best of the two is copied
+  * If it's lower, then two particles (≠*i*) are randomly selected from the swarm and the best of the two is copied

 #### What’s the main idea of Cooperatively Coevolving Particle Swarms?

-Randomly divide the proble into n separate sub-problems, doesn't use velocity update but samples solutions from different distributions.
+Randomly **divide** the problem into **n** separate sub-problems, doesn't use velocity update but samples solutions from different distributions.

 Advantages:

-* Instead of solving one large dimensional problem, several smaller problems are solved.
+* Instead of solving one large dimensional problem, **several smaller problems are solved**.
-* Fitness is evaluated after each part of the context vector is updated, allowing for a finer-grained search.
+* Fitness is evaluated after each part of the context vector is updated, allowing for a **finer-grained search**.

 #### Can you mention some hybrid variants of PSO?

 ## 7 Swarm Intelligence II

 #### What is stigmergy?

-Agents can communicate through changes in the enviroment.
+The communication of individuals through changing in the enviroment.

 #### How is stigmergy used by ants?